 Retirement Send-Off: Gaynor Andrews, Head of School, School of Jewellery, Birmingham After 40 years at the School of Jewellery, Birmingham, their very well respected Head of School, Gaynor Andrews will be taking early retirement.
 She will be leaving the School at Christmas.
 The School will be having a send off for her on Friday 16th December from 4.30pm – 7.30pm in the atrium at the School of Jewellery (presentations / speeches around 5.30pm).
 It is a busy time of year for everyone, but please join them to remember and celebrate Gaynor’s time at the School and to wish

 For Sale: Deal High Street, Jewellers & Workshop A high street retail jeweller & workshop, established for 39 years is now for sale.
 This presents a commercial opportunity for an enterprising start up, business expansion or a move into your own premises with on site workshop facilities.
 The reason for the sale is because the present owner is entering retirement and wishes to sell the business as a going concern.
 Business is for sale at a price of 90k.
-There is a leasehold rent in place of 20k per annum, with landlord in place.
-Stock, fixtures and fittings, turnover details workshop
+There is a leasehold rent in place of 20k per annum.
+Sale, plus fixtures and fittings and stock.
+Contact Chris 01304 368897

 Due to the retirement of a very experienced and valued member of our team we now have a position for a highly experienced and qualified jobbing jeweller or hand made mounter.
 The successful applicant will have completed a five year apprenticeship and have at least another five years experience as a working jeweller with references to support.
 The job will require working knowledge of all precious metals, ie, silver, gold, platinum and palladium.
 Together with a comprehensive understanding of precious and semi precious stones and their characteristics from a working point of view.